gerry/elasticonion/README.md

 I blame @jms_dot_py and
 this [post](http://www.automatingosint.com/blog/2016/07/dark-web-osint-with-python-and-onionscan-part-one/) of his for giving me the idea.

+It should be noted that there are a few extraneous moving parts to this.
+There are reasons, but for a PoC could be removed.
+E.g., redis in favor of just throwing json at logstash, beanstalk instead of a file/mem based queue, etc.

 #### Install requirements
 These notes should be enough to show you what you need.
 Installing beanstalk, redis, elasticsearch, logstash, kibana, their prerequisites and some python libraries.